backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 stud = stud.drop(columns=['school', 'Pstatus', 'higher'])
 ```

-There are still a few features I feel like would be irrelevant to passing a math class, but at this point, I cannot confirm that any one feature won't be useful to my model.
+The resulting dataset has 27 features and 385 samples.

-Furthermore, the resulting dataset has 27 features, and 385 samples.
+There are still a few features I feel aren't relevant to passing a math class, but at this point, I cannot confirm that any one feature won't be useful to the model.

 <h1><center>Model Selection</center></h1>
 * K-Nearest Neighbors